GSA/open-gsa-redesign/_apidocs/awards-api.md

     Both the Awards API and the Awards Extract API offer the following additional functionality:

     PSC and NAICS Aggregation:
-    Users can search by the PSC/NAICS Categories, Sub-Categories or the exact four character PSC or the six digit NAICS via the two <br>filters **productOrServiceCode** and **naicsCode**.<br>
+    Users can search by the PSC/NAICS Categories, Sub-Categories or the exact four character PSC or the six digit NAICS via the two filters **productOrServiceCode** and **naicsCode**.<br>
     Example:
     * productOrServiceCode=E* will retrieve records with PSC Codes like E1AB, E1GA, E1PZ, E1LZ, E1NE, E1NA, E163, E241, E294, E232.
     * naicsCode=92* will retrieve records with NAICS Codes like 921190, 922130, 922160, 923130, 924110, 928110.

     PIID Aggregation:
     Users can search for an entire Award or IDV PIID family.
-Search Filters and the Response Header are explained below:
+Search Filters and the Response Header are explained below:<br>
     **Query String Parameters**
     * The mandatory filter, filterName=piidAggregation (piidAggregation is case sensitive).
     * The mandatory filter piid when filterName=piidAggregation.